Daniel-Warner-X/notebook-ux-review/README.md

 The next steps might be:

+- [ ] Make sure that the review is accurate and useful
 - [ ] Add an option for the user to 'fix this' that calls out to a model for suggestions that can then either be accepted, rejected, or edited.
 - [ ] Download the updated Notebook
 - [ ] Integrate into an existing workflow (ex.
 IDE plug-in, GitHub action)